 Well, there really are little things you can do to stay healthy when short on time.

 To stop rushing, leave 10 to 15 minutes early for your appointment, this will give you a few moments to stop and breath.

 Calming music will automatically give you a sense of calm.
 Also, white noise helps to block out stressful thoughts.
 I have this sound machine and I love it.
 I turn it to the sound of ocean waves or the sound of rain as I am working.
 The soft sounds create a serene atmosphere while I do computer work.

 Use the natural scent of lavender to help you slow down and create a sense of calm.
 Lavender helps you stay healthy when short on time by slowing our heart and your blood pressure.

 5. Eat Regularly

-To be more consistent with your eating, carry healthy snacks with you, when you know you will be running around a lot.
-A handful of nuts or a protein bar are easy to keep stashed in your car.
+To be more consistent with your eating, carry healthy snacks with you when you know you will be running around a lot.
+A handful of nuts or a protein bar is easy to keep stashed in your car.
 Throw an orange in your purse and make sure to bring plenty of water with you.
 These are easy ways to stay healthy when short on time.

 6. Meal Plan